vygr/ChrysaLisp/STATUS.md

 Leukemia, I will forever miss her.
 I will get back to the project, but can't give a date yet.
 Please bare with me till normal life can resume.
 Thanks.

+Update: Life just won't stop kicking at the moment.
+A few weeks after my partner died, my sisters husband has died in circumstances that have lead to a lengthy inquest.
+My focus is my sister at this time, thank you.

 ------

 Rename `(elem)` to `(elem-get)`, will now be inline with new `(dim-get)` and